thrichert/FWG/Logi_101.md

 ![Move the container](imgs/seaport-stockpile-submit-containers-2.jpg)

-C-1. select the stockpile
+C-1.
+Select the stockpile
-C-2. submit it
+C-2.
+Submit it

 ![Submit the container](imgs/seaport-stockpile-submit-containers-3.jpg)

 - How to submit a heavy items: (works for stockpile but also artilery piece / mortar etc...)

-same principle but click on: "Submit large item"
+Same principle but click on: **"Submit large item"**

 ![Submit the container](imgs/seaport-stockpile-submit-largeItem.jpg)

-send this to your captain / logi-manager to prouve you've read this document :
+Send this to your captain / logi-manager to prouve you've read this document :

 [101FWG-LOGI101]

 ## FAQ / how to :

 - submit an item :

 every item store in a **SEAPORT** stockpile must be in CRATE(s) only vehicule can be store as 'vehicule' without to be 'crated'

 **public** items stay public, they **can not** be store in private stockpile

 - submit a vehicule

 1. Select the stockpile where you want to submit your vehicule
 2. submit it

 ![submit vehicule](imgs/seaport-stockpile-submit-vehicule.jpg)

 - retrieve an item

 1. check that nothing is on the plateform
 2. click on the item of your choice

 - Pack / unpack item (as crate)

-you can create crate or retrieve your items from a create by right-click on an item in your inventory
+You can create crate or retrieve your items from a crate by right-click on an item in your inventory

 ![pack-unpack items](imgs/seaport-stockpile-packed.jpg)